usethis-python/usethis-python/README.md

 - `usethis browse` to browse something, e.g. `usethis browse pypi ruff` would open the URL to the PyPI page for `ruff` in the browser.
 - `usethis license` to choose a license, e.g. `usethis license mit` to use the MIT license.
 - `usethis file` to create a python file at the specifified location.
 Add the `--test` flag to create a corresponding test file in the `tests` directory.
+- `usethis package` to configure the packages distributed by your project.

 ### Keeping Config Sections Synchronized